 Expenditure on an environmental assessment of a project is not deductible as expenditure on EPA.
-If it is capital expenditure directly connected with a project, it could be a project amount for which a deduction would be available over the project life - see Business deduction for project determine the quantity and type of pollutants which will be produced from a process used in a proposed business.
+If it is capital expenditure directly connected with a project, it could be a project amount for which a deduction would be available over the project life - see Business deduction for project pool on the next page.
+An example would be a study to determine the quantity and type of pollutants which will be produced from a process used in a proposed business.